apache/curator-site/community/submitting-pull-requests.md

 You must also create an issue in [Curator's Issue Tracker](https://github.com/apache/curator/issues) (reference the Pull Request in the issue) and create a git branch with the same name as the Issue.
 All discussion, comments, etc. regarding the Pull Request should be in the Issue Tracker and/or GitHub and not by email.

-* Fork the Curator project from GitHub
+* Fork the Curator project from GitHub.
-* Create a branch with the same name as the GitHub Issue number (e.g. CURATOR-1234) in your fork and push it to GitHub
+* Create a branch with the same name as the GitHub Issue number (e.g. CURATOR-1234) in your fork and push it to GitHub.
 * Create a Pull Request in GitHub.
-The name of the Pull Request should be in the form: `[CURATOR-XXX] Summary of the Issue`
+The name of the Pull Request should be in the form: `[CURATOR-XXX] Summary of the Issue`.
 * The Pull Request should include a description with the issue number associated.

 ## Apache Contribution Guide